glennsarti/glennsarti.github.io/_posts/2017-07-05-puppet-ruby-facts.md

 Most people when starting out will write PowerShell (or heaven forbid, batch files) external facts which is a good start.
 However there are some downsides.
 Firstly the execution time PowerShell scripts can be a little slow.
 This is mainly due to PowerShell itself starting.
 The other downside is you can not tell Unix based operating systems to not try an execute these Windows specific external facts.
 While there are some tricks to help stop this, it's far too easy for Windows scripts to log warnings and errors making it harder to figure out when real issues occur.

-But the apparent learning curve to writing these script looks pretty steep; and rightly so, if all you want to do is read a registry key and output the result, why should a Windows administrator have to learn ruby?
-Well this blog post is to help reduce the time it takes to write custom facts.
+But the apparent learning curve to writing ruby looks steep; if all you want to do is read a registry key and output the result, why should a Windows administrator have to learn ruby?
+Well, this blog post is to help reduce the effort it takes to write custom facts.
 Also, if you squint, the ruby language looks a lot like (and in some cases operates similarly to) PowerShell.

 The source code for these examples is available on my [blog github repo](https://github.com/glennsarti/code-glennsarti.github.io/tree/master/customfacts).